 Example.
-An organization receives an exemption letter from the IRS that it is exempt from tax under section 501(c)(3) and qualifies as a public charity under section 170(b)(1)(A)(vi) effective March public support computations on a copy of Schedule A that it keeps for itself.
-An organization should carefully monitor its public support on an ongoing basis to ensure that it will meet a public support test in the sixth year and succeeding years.
+An organization receives an exemption letter from the IRS that it is exempt from tax under section 501(c)(3) and qualifies as a public charity under section 170(b)(1)(A)(vi) effective March

-25, 2012, its date of incorporation.
+25, 2013, its date of incorporation.
 The organization uses a calendar year accounting period.
-When the organization prepares Part II for 2012 through 2016, it should check the box on line 13 and should not complete the rest of Part II.
-When the organization prepares Part II for 2017 and subsequent years, it should not check the box on line 13 and should complete the rest of Part II.
+When the organization prepares Part II for 2013 through 2017, it should check the box on line 13 and should not complete the rest of Part II.
+When the organization prepares Part II for 2018 and subsequent years, it should not check the box on line 13 and should complete the rest of Part II.